himakshibg2011-sketch/New-folder/README.md

 ## Ai usage

-I only used ai for a very mins to help me give the command to push and pull my projects as I was having trouble doing it.
+I only used ai for a very few mins to help me give the command to push and pull my projects as I was having trouble doing it.

 ## License